 Into It: The Scream

-Part three of a four-part series on iconic stock sound effects.
+Andrew Bales continues with part three of his four-part look at iconic stock sound effects.

 The scream might be the glue that holds together horror films, but its reach goes well beyond the genre.
 And since the early sound libraries, certain screams have risen to the top, being used over and over again.